longfeiCA/longfeica.github.io/_posts/2025-05-27-DBMS-notes.md

 ### Data

 Data consists of raw unorganized facts and details.
-This includes texts， figures, observations, symbols, and description.
+This includes texts, figures, observations, symbols, and description.
 It is meaningless until processed.
 Data may provide information after being processed.

 ### Database

-Database is a electronic storage where data is stored in a way that it can be easily accessed, managed, and updated.
+Database is an electronic storage where data is stored in a way that it can be easily accessed, managed, and updated.

 ### DBMS